Multilingual portals

 Constant is only available in JavaScript

 The constant cannot be used as a title in applications or in Velocity.
 Use as few of these language constants as possible because JavaScript always needs to be transferred.
 Only use language constants in JavaScript for messages in custom check routines (alert(), prompt(), confirm() or Intrexx-Notifier) or for a dynamic output in view text fields.
-The portal language currently defined is always used in JavaScript.
-If the first key is not found, the fallback parameter will be searched for next, provided the fallback parameter has been defined.
-If the fallback parameter also does not deliver a result, "undefined" will be returned.
+The currently set portal language is always used in JavaScript.
+If the first key is not found, as in the following example, the search continues with this if a fallback parameter is available.
+If the fallback does not return a result either, "undefined" is returned.

 // Read application constant